Capitol Hill Occupied Protest: First shooting

+Second shooting

-The second victim, 33-year-old, DeJuan Young, was found by a former nurse who determined with the help of a volunteer medic that he had two gunshot wounds.
+The second victim, 33-year-old DeJuan Young, was found by a former nurse who determined with the help of a volunteer medic that he had two gunshot wounds.
 Young reported that he tried to leave after hearing the first shooting and was surrounded by a group of men, called a racist epithet, and shot at 11th and Pike.
 Transported to Harborview by 3:06 a.m., he was in critical condition the following day.
 KIRO-TV reported that Young was shot by different people one block from the site of Anderson's shooting.
-Young said "I was shot by, I'm not sure if they're Proud Boys or KKK, but the verbiage that they said was hold this 'N——' and shot me."
-He expressed concern that his case was not being investigated due to the perception that protesters had "asked for the police not to be there, so don't act like y'all need them now, but Young was outside the zone when he was shot.
-"I was in Seattle streets," he said.
-"So what's the excuse now?"
+Young said, "I was shot by, I'm not sure if they're Proud Boys or KKK, but the verbiage that they said was hold this 'N——' and shot me."
+He expressed concern that his case was not being investigated due to the perception that protesters had "asked for the police not to be there, so don't act like y'all need them now," but Young was outside the zone when he was shot.

-Armed police eventually entered the zone in riot gear but were informed by protesters that "the victim left the premises".
-City Council member Lisa Herbold, chair of the public-safety committee, said that the suggestion that the crowd interfered with access to victims "defies belief".
-Although the SPD reviewed public-source and body-camera video, no suspects were arrested and a motive had not been determined.
-CHOP representatives alleged that the individuals involved had a history which apparently escalated because of "gang affiliations".

 June 21

-Another shooting occurred on June 21, the third in the zone in less than 48 hours.
-After being transported in a private vehicle to Harborview Medical Center, a 17-year-old male was treated for a gunshot wound to the arm and released; he declined to speak to SPD detectives.
+Another shooting occurred on June 21.
+After being transported in a private vehicle to Harborview Medical Center, a 17-year-old boy was treated for a gunshot wound to the arm and released; he declined to speak to SPD detectives.

 On June 22, Durkan said the violence was distracting from the message of thousands of peaceful protesters.
 "We cannot let acts of violence define this movement for change," she said, adding that the city "will not allow for gun violence to continue in the evenings around Capitol Hill."
 Durkan announced that officials were working with the community to end the zone.
 "It's time for people to go home," she said, "to restore order and eliminate the violence on Capitol Hill."
 At the same press conference, Best described "groups of individuals engaging in shootings, a rape, assault, burglary, arson and property destruction ...
 I cannot stand by, not another second, and watch another black man, or anyone really, die in our streets while people aggressively thwart the efforts of police and other first responders from rescuing them."

 June 23

-A fourth shooting near the zone, on June 23, left a man in his thirties with wounds which were not life-threatening.
-Although the SPD was reportedly investigating, the victim refused to provide information about the attack or a description of the shooter.
+On June 23, a third shooting near the zone left a man in his thirties with wounds that were not life-threatening.
+The SPD was reportedly investigating, but the victim refused to provide information about the attack or a description of the shooter.